CharaChorder/docs/docs/Device Manager.rst

 What are Action Codes
 ^^^^^^^^^^^^^^^^^^^^^^^
-Action codes are data that :doc:`CCOS<CharaChorder Operating System (CCOS)>` interprets as characters. **Put simply, they are the characters that we see while typing.** These include letters, numbers, special characters, function keys, and others.
+Action codes are data that :doc:`CCOS<CCOS>` interprets as characters. **Put simply, they are the characters that we see while typing.** These include letters, numbers, special characters, function keys, and others.

 Action Code Menu
 ^^^^^^^^^^^^^^^^^^^^^^^